medovina/Warlight/README.md

 ## PROJECT STRUCTURE

-**Conquest** -> simulator and visualizator of Warlight AI Challenge
+**Warlight** -> simulator and visualizator of Warlight AI Challenge

-**Conquest-Bots** -> project providing better support for Java bots; includes OOP as well as compact representation of the game state.
+**Warlight-Bots** -> project providing better support for Java bots; includes OOP as well as compact representation of the game state.
 AggressiveBot example runnable as is.

-**Conquest-Playground** -> stub project for your code; it contains ConquestBost class that is copy-pasted code from AggressiveBot also runnable and an entry point for you to start coding your bot.
+**Warlight-Playground** -> stub project for your code; it contains ConquestBost class that is copy-pasted code from AggressiveBot also runnable and an entry point for you to start coding your bot.

-**Conquest-Tournament** -> automation of matches
+**Warlight-Tournament** -> automation of matches

-**Conquest-Competition** -> folder stub for perfoming table-type tournaments
+**Warlight-Competition** -> folder stub for perfoming table-type tournaments